Powertrack: Lanechanger preproduction artwork

 In 1978, Matchbox launched the RPS Lanechanger system.
 The Cars initially available were either the Chevrolet Monza or the Porsche Turbo.
 The Chevys had Chassis type 'A' and the Porsches had Chassis type B. The difference was in the pick up shoes on the underside of the cars.
 A cars had 2 parallel pick ups, B cars had an 'Offset' pick up shoe.
 This was to enable the cars to be powered independently while using the same lane.
 It was not possible to use 2 Type A cars or 2 type B cars at the same time.

 Matchbox eventually decided to include both pick up shoe types with each car.
 This was probably to extend its limited range of bodies for Lanechanger.

 The artwork above shows renderings for the 1978 Speedtrack catalogue.
 The actual cars were not ready for photography so these renderings sufficed.

-In the track photography (see Lanechanger section above), the Porsche was a white Powertrack body with a red LC Porsche wing.
-Look closely and the body is not even fitted with a chassis!
-The Monza was replaced with a silver Powertrack Corvette but curiously does have a Lanechanger Chassis fitted to it...
+In the track photographs (see the Lanechanger section above), the Porsche appears as a white Powertrack body with a red LC Porsche wing.
+The body does not appear to be fitted to a chassis.
+The Monza was later replaced with a silver Powertrack Corvette, which also does not appear to use a Lanechanger chassis.